shapelets/khiva/README.md

 We use Cpack and NSIS to generate the installer.

-**Notes:** Before generating the installer, the project must be built by following the steps in the previous `Process` section.
-The generated package will be stored in the `build` folder.
+**Notes:** Before generating the installer, the project has to be built by following the previous `Build from source code` section.
+The generated package is stored in the `build` folder.

 - Run `choco install nsis -NoNewWindow -Wait`.
 - The installer can be generated running the command `cpack -G NSIS`.